 The ANFPP is a nurse-led home visiting program that supports women pregnant with an Aboriginal and/or Torres Strait Islander child.
 ANFPP mothers are offered support and guidance from early pregnancy into their baby’s infancy and toddlerhood.
 The ANFPP is an important early investment in the future of Aboriginal and Torres Strait Islander children in local communities.

-Ninti is working with ANFPP to improve women’s knowledge and practice on smoking cessation to contribute to decreasing the prevalence of smoking by pregnant women and new mothers.
+Ninti worked with ANFPP to improve women’s knowledge and practice on smoking cessation to contribute to decreasing the prevalence of smoking by pregnant women and new mothers.

 Client satisfaction survey for Central Australian Aboriginal Congress – Central Australian Aboriginal Congress

-Ninti has been contracted by Congress to conduct a minimum of 1,400 client satisfaction surveys at eight Congress health clinics in Alice Springs and surrounding remote communities.
+Ninti was contracted by Congress to conduct a minimum of 1,400 client satisfaction surveys at eight Congress health clinics in Alice Springs and surrounding remote communities.
 The information and data collected is helping Congress to analyse how it can deliver improved health services for Aboriginal people in Central Australia.